-Under the current guidance, we are able to operate camps during any of the three new alert levels.
+Under the current guidance, we are able to operate camps during any of the four tiers of restrictions.
 ‘There are exceptions from legal gatherings limits for registered childcare, education or training, and supervised activities provided for children, including wraparound care, youth groups and activities, and children’s playgroups.
 This means you can continue to use early years and childcare settings, including childminders, after-school clubs and nannies.’

 What are you doing to ensure everyone’s safety?

 Having successfully and safely operated 16 camps this summer, we have developed comprehensive COVID-safe protocols.
 There are 10 key ways that we will be keeping everyone safe at Camp Beaumont this autumn: